accs-uaa/wintermute-genesis-theme/README.md

 ## Getting Started

 These instructions will enable you to deploy the child theme on an existing or new wordpress installation.
-If you deploy this theme on existing wordpress installation, then all content may require updating as this theme moves from the classic editor of the Wordpress 4 series to the Gutenberg editor of the Wordpress 5 series.
+If you deploy this theme on existing wordpress installation, then all content may require updating as this theme moves from the classic editor of the Wordpress 4 series to the block editor of the Wordpress 5 series.

 ### Prerequisites
 Required:
-1. Wordpress 5.0 or greater OR Wordpress 4.9.4+ and Gutenberg Plugin.
+1. Wordpress 5.0+
-2. Genesis 2.6.1. or greater
+2. Genesis 2.8.0+
-2. Superside Me
+3. Superside Me
+4. Blox
+5. WP Media Folder

 Recommended:
-1. Google Analytics
+1. Conditional Menus
+2. Genesis Simple Edits
-2. Google XML Sitemaps
+3. Google XML Sitemaps
-3. Responsive Lightbox
-4. Sucuri
+4. Gravity Forms
+5. Tablepress OR wpDataTables (NOT both)
-5. Use Google Libraries
+6. Use Google Libraries
-6. User Role Editor
+7. User Role Editor
+8. Wordfence Security
-7. WP Rocket
+9. WP Rocket
-8. wpDataTables (or Tablepress)
-9. Conditional Menus
-10. Theme My Login

 ### Installing